opendilab/DI-engine/nervex/docs/source/feature/wrapper_hook_overview_en.rst

             * wrapper can be any wrapper that needs to be used.
                 * Refer to the next section for custom wrapper usage.
             * ``wrapper_name`` is the name of any wrapper that has been registered.
 If it is a custom wrapper, you need to provide a name when registering.
-            * The kwargs part is the parameters required by the wrapper.
+            * ``kwargs`` is the parameters required by the wrapper.
             * In this case, the resulting ``model`` can be used like the original model.
 For example, when calling ``model.forward``, the ``forward`` function defined in the wrapper will be called first.
 If it is not defined, it will continue to look for it in the wrapper of the next layer.

-        -Define your own model wrapper:
+        - Define your own model wrapper:

             For user-defined ``MyWrapper``, the following steps need to be completed:

             1. Inherit from ``nervex.model.model_wrappers.IModelWrapper``, which is the base class of the wrapper used by the model.

             2. In ``MyWrapper``, implement the required forward and other functions according to requirements.

             3. Add ``MyWrapper`` to the ``model_wrappers.wrapper_name_map`` dictionary through the ``register_wrapper()`` method.
 In this way, you can easily add wrapper operations to the model through ``add_wrapper``.

          - Calling process: